Live

 8Years in the niche

 Why trust us?
-Charlotte Mercer is Editor-in-Chief at nongamstopuk.bet and has spent more than eight years writing about offshore iGaming.
-She began her career on the sportsbook desk at a London-based affiliate before moving into casino reviews, where she has covered Curacao licensing reform, the rise of crypto casinos and the impact of UK affordability checks.
-Charlotte sets the editorial standards for the site, runs the testing protocol behind every operator review, and approves every recommendation before it is published.
+Charlotte Mercer is Editor-in-Chief at The Non-Gamstop Daily, an independent UK editorial publication covering UKGC-licensed online casinos.
+She has spent more than eight years writing about UK gambling, starting on the sportsbook desk at a London-based affiliate, then moving into casino reviews where she has covered UK Gambling Commission policy, the affordability-checks debate, GamStop self-exclusion data and operator-side compliance.
+Charlotte sets the editorial standards for the publication, runs the operator-testing protocol behind every casino review, and signs off every recommendation before it is published.
 She lives in Bristol and follows Bristol City when work allows.
 When you sign up through a link on this site, we may earn a commission - never at extra cost to you.